Streaming films eligible for Oscars, but for 1 year only

 The academy’s board noted, however, that when theaters reopen, the rules exemption will no longer apply.
 Many expect cinemas nationwide to reopen by June or July.
 If that is the case, the film academy will expand the qualifying theaters beyond Los Angeles County to include venues in New York City, Chicago, San Francisco, Miami and Atlanta.

+“The theatrical experience is the DNA of the academy and that communal experience of the movie theater is something we feel is intrinsic to movies,” said Hudson.

-Other changes included combining the sound mixing and sound editing categories into best achievement in sound, to emphasize the teamwork involved.
+Other changes included combining the sound mixing and sound editing categories into best achievement in sound.

+“This is something long in the making and generated by the experts in the sound field.
+They wanted to propose this change after reviewing a long history of overlap,” Rubin said.
+“They wanted it to be reflective of how the sound industry works together today.”

 Additionally, all film academy members are now able to vote in the first round for international feature film, the category formerly known as best foreign language film.